 Cooper enters the hall and runs back to look at a

 monitor of his presence in the hall.
+(We must assume that he had done this in the dream or that he was seeing footage of himself on the monitor in the dream.)
 He does this several times, then

-finally he has become two, for he remains on the monitor, observed as being in the hall, even though he
+finally he splits and becomes two presences, for he remains on the monitor, observed as being in the hall, even though he

 has run back in to look at the monitor.
 Is this the creation of Cooper's